MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Debug delete/modify post/comment condtions in controllers.
+* Modify deleteUser function into deactivateAccount.
-* Add like/dislike comment function in controllers in vue.
+* Set logOut function synchronous in vue.
-* Modify getOneComment function in comment.controller.js.

 # Before to run this server